How Kaptrix Works

 Kaptrix does neither in isolation

-A rubric-driven scoring engine runs underneath a live reasoning layer, with a strict separation between what the operator decides and what the AI contributes.
+A rubric-driven scoring engine runs underneath a live reasoning layer, with a strict separation between what the operator decides and what the system contributes.
 The scoring logic is fixed and inspectable.
-The AI layer is bounded and auditable.
-Together they produce something that is both fast and defensible, a combination traditional diligence and first-generation AI tools have not delivered.
+The reasoning layer is bounded and auditable.
+Together they produce something that is both fast and defensible — a combination traditional reviews and first-generation evaluation tools have not delivered.

 The three layers